abasile1-tech/martian_robots/README.md

 Each robot is processed sequentially, i.e., finishes executing the robot instructions before the next robot begins execution.

-The maximum value for any coordinate is 4.
+The maximum value for any coordinate is 3 without falling off.
+A robot can safely be at positions 0 through 3 in both the x and the y.

 All instruction strings will be less than 100 characters in length.